raiden-network/microraiden/docs/tutorials/dev-setup.rst

 ------------------------------------

 When you want to develop on the µRaiden codebase, it is best to install it in pip’s editable mode.
-This way, you can edit the source code directly and never worry about re-installing µRaiden - the linked application always reflects the changes you made.
+This way, you can edit the source code directly and never worry about reinstalling µRaiden - the linked application always reflects the changes you made.
 To install µRaiden for development, download the repository and run our install script with: